 But I suppose this is only reasonable.
 If you're going to mod a game like Skyrim, you obviously want to stick as close as possible to the Skyrim economic system and esteemed Elder Scrolls lore.

-Looking around, mods have added at least a couple of options for getting around.
-For starters, there's a ring of portals just outside Whiterun that warp you to any of the Holds you like - regardless of whether you've made the trip there before.
+Mods have added at least a couple of options for getting around.
+There's a ring of portals outside Whiterun that warp you to any of the Holds—regardless of whether you've made the trip there before.
 Fast, efficient, free.
 I approve, even if it is a bit cheaty.
-Their presence also possibly explains what the hell a certain familiar looking ship is doing not too far away...
+Their presence also possibly explains what the hell a certain familiar looking ship is doing not too far away.